Set your kids up to play sport safely

 All equipment should meet Australian standards, be regularly checked and replaced as needed.

-Whilst many people attribute injuries to ‘bad luck’, they’re often the result of bad preparation.
-A key part of preparation is a warm up and this can include anything from a brisk walk or light jog, to a set of drills.
+While it’s easy to attribute injuries to ‘bad luck’, they’re often the result of bad preparation.
+A key part of preparation is a warm up, which can include anything from a brisk walk or light jog, to a set of drills.
+Exercises like these help loosen the muscles in preparation for physical activity, thereby reducing the risk of muscle strains.
+Warm ups and cool downs might feel easy to skip when you’re crunched for time, but try not to; they should be as much a part of your childs routine as tying shoe laces.

 Manage any pre-existing conditions